 Read your insurance policy.

-Some homeownership insurance policies cover antiques during a move.
+Some other tip on how to pack antiques for a long-distance move is that some homeownership insurance policies cover antiques during a move.
 Therefore, check yours or call your agent to find out.
 Even though they won’t replace broken items, you’ll get financial compensation.

 Clean every item